Nandan108/dto-toolkit/docs/DtoLifecycle.md

 This second phase concerns exporting the DTO data to another form for use by the application.

-This is done by calling:
+This is done by calling one of:
 - `toOutboundArray()` - returns outbound-cast DTO content as an array
 - `toEntity()` - internally calls `toOutboundArray()` then hydrates the result into an object via public props or setters.
 - `toDto()` - for DTO-to-DTO transformations *(coming soon)*